In the children's act

 Transformative Mediation – here the mediator skillfully leads the parties to a higher level of discussion enabling the parties to see both their and their partner's perspectives and coming to a solution.

-These approaches all are individual-orientatedrather than legally-orientated.
+These approaches all are individual-orientated rather than legally-orientated.

 Evaluative Mediation - Evaluative and settlement orientated mediators are goal-orientated to resolve the dispute by using more interventionist techniques eg – strength and weaknesses of each party, power-imbalances, commenting on court decisions applicable to the dispute.
 These mediators put forward settlement proposals and may even urge and pressure parties to settle a matter.

-This style of mediation actively undermines the parties' self-determination (a lot of my colleagues will recognize that this is the type of behavior which they undergo when negotiating a settlement with the other attorney in a round-table conference setting – so we are all mediators in a sense).
+This style of mediation actively undermines the parties' self-determination (a lot of my colleagues will recognize that this is the type of behaviour which they undergo when negotiating a settlement with the other attorney in a round-table conference setting – so we are all mediators in a sense).

 The mental health professional is able to assist the parties to communicate with each other not only in respect of the children but also between themselves and to develop a new manner of interaction without being in a therapy environment.
-The mental health professional is not interested in analyzing/counseling the couple but rather in mediating the dispute – by alerting the couple to the problems/pathologies, dissipating anger towards each other, isolating unproductive patterns of communication, guiding the parties from an emotional..........................and towards a resolution.
+The mental health professional is not interested in analyzing/counselling the couple but rather in mediating the dispute – by alerting the couple to the problems/pathologies, dissipating anger towards each other, isolating unproductive patterns of communication, guiding the parties from an emotional..........................and towards a resolution.

 The co-mediation model allows for a division of labour, for one party to act as an observer as to the dynamics of the process and to address a gender imbalance should the mediation team consist of a man and a woman.